-Status: Passed the Assembly Labor on a largely party line vote and is pending in the Senate.
+Status: Passed the Assembly Labor and Employment Committee and is pending in Assembly Appropriations.

 Secretary of State Involvement Regarding Outstanding Wage Judgments and Local Enforcement of Wage Statutes (AB 3075)

 California's Corporation Code requires certain business entities file articles of incorporation containing statutorily-enumerated information.
 This bill would require filers for the these articles of incorporation sign a statement under penalty of perjury that there are no outstanding judgments issued by the Division of Labor Standards Enforcement or a court for any violation of a wage order or the Labor Code.